Quantifying Influencer Impact on Affective Polarization: Methodology

 \paragraph{Expanding Stance Labeling with GNNs}

-We expand stance labeling by constructing a comprehensive user-user interaction network, where nodes represent users and edges signify connections between authors and targets of their interactions.
-We make use of BERTweet to embed textual content into node features.
-We then train a graph neural network classifier on this interaction graph to predict node labels, using the seed users labeled by the hashtag method as the training set.
-This approach is grounded in the principles of linguistic and network homophily~\cite{yang2017overcoming, mcpherson2001birds, kipf2016semi}, which provide a theoretical foundation for understanding how users' language and interactions reflect their ideological alignments.
+To enhance and refine our stance labeling, we construct a comprehensive user-user interaction network.
+In this network, nodes represent users and edges signify direct interactions such as retweets or replies.
+Leveraging BERTweet, we embed the textual content of tweets into node features to capture linguistic nuances.
+Subsequently, we employ a Graph Neural Network (GNN) classifier (GraphSAGE), trained on the interaction graph with seed labels derived from the initial hashtag-based method.
+This two-stage approach integrates both textual content and interaction patterns to predict user stances more accurately, resulting in expanded stance labels for 2.6 million users in the gun control context and 4.7 million users in the climate change context.
 Moreover, the GNN predicts node labels by generating a probability distribution over possible stances for each user.
+Detailed information on the GNN's architecture, parameter settings, and performance evaluation can be found in the work by Melton et al.~\cite{melton2024two}.

 \paragraph{Optimization of Classification Thresholds}